wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

        <strong>Run configuration:</strong>

-   13. <a href="#GettingSecrets">Get secrets</a> from a clear-text file in $HOME folder
+   13. <a href="#GettingSecrets">Get secrets</a> (and other run-time variables) from a clear-text file in $HOME folder or from a crypto program.
-   14. TODO: Display run variables
+   14. Configure project folder location where files are created during the run.
-   15. Configure project folder location where files are created by the run
+   15. Obtain repository from GitHub.
-   16. Obtain repository from GitHub
+   16. Reveal secrets stored within <a href="#GitSecret">.gitsecret</a> folder within repo from GitHub (after installing gnupg and git-secret)
-   17. Pipenv and Pyenv to install Python and its modules
+   17. Pipenv and Pyenv to install Python and its modules.

        <strong>Connect to cloud (to get secrets):</strong>